 For many people facing misdemeanor charges, concern over the cost of legal services is the main reason they're hesitant to contact a lawyer.
 However, with so much at stake, going without legal representation would be a mistake, and the cost of an attorney is less severe than the potential consequences of not having one.

-A lawyer hired to represent someone facing misdemeanor charges will do a number of important things on behalf of his client, including:
+A lawyer hired to represent someone facing misdemeanor charges in Virginia will do a number of important things on behalf of his client, including:

 - Explain the charges, the possible sentence, your rights, and the criminal defense process

 - Investigate the case, interview witnesses, request documents, and hire other investigators

 - Negotiate with the prosecutor to drop charges or reach a plea agreement (if that's in your best interest)